acgetchell/mundus-atrox/src/journals/fifth.md

 The party returns to the **Phandalin Miner's Exchange**, deciding to pass on assaulting **Tresendar Manor**. *Wulrif* discerns that *Halla* is interested in taking over the *Redbrands*.

-They encounter *Sindar Hallwinter*, who seems to be the new Townmaster.
+They encounter *Sildar Hallwinter*, who seems to be the new Townmaster.

 > "What happened to Harbin, you ask?
 As soon as he saw me, that fool scurried off with his guards back to his Bank.
 Good riddance, I say!
 > He didn't have the fortitude to do what needs to be done around here.
 But how goes the search for *Gundren*?
 Have you found **Cragmaw Castle**?